aqeelabpro/asterisk-configuration-and-installation/ari-configuration.md

 [general]
 enabled = yes
 pretty = yes
-allowed_origins=http://ari.asterisk.org ; can be set to * to allow from any ip
+allowed_origins=http://ari.asterisk.org ; can be set to * to allow from any ip, if you set to * then create very strong password

 ;create a user in ari.conf
 [ari_user]